Signs Your Dog Is Dying

 https://ivapm.org/wp-content/uploads/2022/07/IVAPM_2020-Is-Your-Dog-in-Pain-Handout_WEB-8-10-20.pdf

-Sometimes pain can be difficult to diagnose explicitly and trying a pain medication can be extremely useful both in a treatment and diagnostic context.
+Sometimes, pain can be difficult to diagnose.
+Just trying a pain medication to see if it helps can be extremely useful both in a treatment and diagnostic context.

 It is important to understand that it is best to anticipate and prevent pain in animals rather than treat it in its advanced stages.
 The use of multimodal pain management (a combination of drugs and/or other therapies with different mechanisms of action) is often most effective, and using non-pharmacologic interventions to manage pain is extremely useful and often reduces risks associated with any individual single treatment.